Eric July

+In addition to his work in publishing, July is the lead vocalist for the rap metal band BackWordz, whose music is characterized by heavy instrumentals and lyrics that reflect libertarian themes, including individual freedom and limited government.
+He is also a contributor to Blaze Media and a YouTube commentator, where he discusses topics such as cultural trends, economic issues, and media criticism, often from a libertarian perspective.
+Earlier in his career, July was the frontman for the band Fire from the Gods before transitioning to his current pursuits in entrepreneurship, music, and media.

 Early life

 Eric July was born in Dallas, Texas, and grew up in Oak Cliff.
 His parents separated when he was a young child, and he lost contact with his father.
 After getting involved in gang activity as a teen, he was sent to Arkansas to live with his grandmother.
-Later he moved back to Dallas, where he was shot in the knee at one point and kicked out of multiple high schools despite being a talented track athlete.
+Later he moved back to Dallas, where he was kicked out of multiple high schools despite being a talented track athlete until he was shot in the knee.
 A narrow escape from a drive-by shooting and the death of a close friend caused July to reconsider his lifestyle.
 He attended the University of Memphis on a track and field scholarship.
-Later, he went to Texas A&M college in Corpus Christi, where he majored in communications.
+Later, he went to Texas A&M University–Corpus Christi, where he majored in communications.
 July says he changed his political views from far left to libertarian at this time when reading black economists such as Thomas Sowell and Walter Williams.
 He moved back to Dallas in March 2015.

 Music career

 July first performed under the name YG Ripple in Corpus Christi, and became involved in the hardcore metal scene there and in San Antonio.
 He played keyboards early on, then switched to vocals in the band Fire from the Gods.
-He formed the band BackWordz, in which he also performs vocals, in late 2014.
+He formed the band BackWordz in which he also performs vocals, in late 2014.
 In 2016, the band signed to the record label Stay Sick Recordings, run by Chris Fronzak, vocalist for the metalcore band Attila.
-BackWordz has been described as the libertarian Rage Against the Machine.
+BackWordz billed themselves as the libertarian Rage Against the Machine.
+In 2025, July performed alongside metal singer Dan Vasc on the song "Glorious Death" as a promotion for the Rippaverse comic book "Norfrica: Glorious Death #1", about a metal band who fights demons while touring.